mlibre/linux_essential_tutorial_presentation/README.md

-# linux essential presentation for teching
+# linux essential presentation for teaching
-linux essential presentation for tech linux.
+linux essential presentation for teach linux.
 useful for linux teacher.
 created with impress.js.